 Since we focus exclusively on reforestation the task is simpler.
 To ensure additionality, we only plant in areas where natural forest regeneration is unlikely or would take a very long time to occur.
 Every tree is assigned to a single member or customer and we always finish assigning trees for one batch before moving on to the next.
 Moreover, we have developed a set of measures to allow our members to hold us accountable and to assess the impact of our work for themselves.
 You can read more about how we achieve this on our trust and transparency methodology.

 Carbon offsetting is often criticised as a form of “green-washing” that allows one to pay and continue polluting guilt-free.
 This may be the case for companies that support tree planting simply out of a need to comply with environmental regulations.
 However, we essentially avoid such situations by working only with businesses and individuals that want to support our work voluntarily and therefore have taken it into their hands to have a positive impact on the environment.
 In fact, many of our partners and members are consciously looking for ways to reduce their carbon footprint and see reforestation as just one piece of that puzzle.

-In line with this ethos, we have also developed a wide range of guides and a carbon footprint calculator to help our members reduce their negative impact on the environment while simultaneously embarking on our mission to restore nature.
+In line with this ethos, we have also developed a wide range of guides to help our members reduce their negative impact on the environment while simultaneously embarking on our mission to restore nature.

 Does Mossy Earth work with carbon credits?